-Considering the contingency and construal of the current narratives, a project to write a new and common European history seems possible-if it can sustainedly pursue the (re)interpretation of the historical materials with proper instruments.
+Considering the contingency and construal of the current narratives, a project to write a new and common European history seems possible-if it sustainedly pursues the (re)interpretation of the historical materials with proper instruments.
 In text-centered cultures (such as Europe's) it stands to reason that the contours of a group's "Whence" can be written into the fundamental document of its political structure.
-To the extent that a constitution is supposed to contribute to such a narrative, the preamble is particularly well-suited.21 Indeed,

-17 This can be demonstrated by comparison with the Federal Republic of Germany, in which the identity-forming role of the Basic Law seems rather important.
-See J. Gebhardt, "Verfassungspatriotismus als Identitätskonzept der Nation", Aus Politik und Zeitgeschichte B 14/93, 31, 33f.(1993); M.R.
-Lepsius, Interessen, Ideen und Institutionen, 63, 77f.(1990); H. Rausch, "Politisches Bewußtsein und politische Einstellungen im Wandel," in Weidenfeld (ed.), Die Identität der Deutschen, 119, 130 (1983).
+To the extent that a constitution is supposed to contribute to such a narrative, the example, national "heroes" (Otto von Bismarck, the Scholl siblings, Michael Schumacher, Rudi Völler), with National Socialism as "state-grounding catastrophe" (on this topic, see F.X.
+Kaufmann, "Normative Konflikte in Deutschland," in Berger (ed.), Die Grenzen der Gemeinschaft, 155, 188 (1997), corresponding to the preamble of the Constitution of the Free State of Bavaria), or with the German Mark (see H. Bausinger, "Identität im deutschsprachigen Kultur- und Medienraum," Almende, Nr.
+44, Vol. 15, 10, 19 (1995)) hardly seems possible; the presumption speaks for merely secondary significance of the federal Constitution within broader population circles.
 On the relevant role of the Federal Constitutional Court, see the articles in Schuppert & Bumke, supra note 7; U. Haltern, "Integration als Mythos," JöR 45 (1997); J. Isensee, "Die Verfassung als Vaterland," Allmanach, 71 (1988).

-18 B. Anderson, Die Erfindung der Nation, (1996); K. Deutsch, Nationenbildung - Nationalstaat - Integration, (1972); E. Gellner, Nationalismus und Moderne, (1995); E. Hobsbawm, Nationen und Nationalismus, 2nd Ed.
+15 B. Anderson, Die Erfindung der Nation, (1996); K. Deutsch, Nationenbildung - Nationalstaat - Integration, (1972); E. Gellner, Nationalismus und Moderne, (1995); E. Hobsbawm, Nationen und Nationalismus, 2nd Ed.
 (1992); H. Schulze, Staat und Nation in der europäischen Geschichte, 2nd Ed.
-(1995).
+(1995)

-19 J.-F. Lyotard, Das postmoderne Wissen, 4th Ed., 63ff., 112 (1999); J.-F. Lyotard, Der Widerstreit, 2nd Ed., 12, 251ff.
+16 J.-F. Lyotard, Das postmoderne Wissen, 4th Ed., 63ff., 112 (1999); J.-F. Lyotard, Der Widerstreit, 2nd Ed., 12, 251ff.
 (1989).

-20 On the difficulties of such constructions, especially in a European context, see F. Hanschmann, "Geschichtsgemeinschaft," Rechtsgeschichte (forthcoming 2004).
+17 On the difficulties of such constructions, especially in a European context, see F. Hanschmann, "Geschichtsgemeinschaft," Rechtsgeschichte (forthcoming 2004).

-21 On the functions of preambles, see P. Häberle, Europäische Verfassungslehre, 273ff.
-(2001-02); H. Dreier, in H. Dreier (ed.), Grundgesetz, Vol. I, "Präambel," Nr.
-8ff.
-(1996); J. Isensee, "Staat und Verfassung," in J. Isensee & Kirchhof (eds.), HbStR, Vol. I, 2nd Ed., § 13, Nr.
-4ff.
-(1995); C. Starck, in v.
-Mangoldt, Klein & the TeCE attempts in its preamble-as in many of the new constitutions of Central and Eastern Europe-to establish the contours of such a narrative.
+preamble is particularly well-suited.18 Indeed, the DCT attempts in its preamble-as in many of the new constitutions of Central and Eastern Europe-to establish the contours of such a narrative.
 The preamble can directly affect identity formation through the reading and promulgation of the preamble itself.
-Or it can indirectly influence the relevant "narratives" and, thereby, constructions of reality by providing an origin for further constructions, such as are found in educational materials.22
+Or it can indirectly influence the relevant "narratives" and, thereby, constructions of reality by providing an origin for further constructions, such as are found in educational materials.19

-At this point, one encounters a most remarkable difference between the TeCE and the Convention's draft.
-The Convention tried to anchor a common European narrative in a myth which was deleted by the Intergovernmental Conference.
-The Convention puts at the inception of the dTeCE not words but a picture.
-For the formation of identity, this appears to have been a shrewd move, since a picture, as is often said, is worth a thousand words.
+Turning to the draft: a picture, as they say, is worth a thousand words.
 A picture can often deliver a thought with much greater impact than can language.
 This is especially true in the multilingual European Union with its translation problems.
-On opening the Convention's dTeCE, the Union citizen sees two lines of ancient Greek letters.
+It is thus quiteremarkable that the DCT begins not with words, but with a picture.
+On opening the DCT, the Union citizen sees:

 Since only a small, vanishing segment of the population still has knowledge of ancient Greek, most Union citizens do not perceive a thought, expressed in words, but an image with various associations.
 One might assume that this picture-assisted by the name Thukydides-evokes "ancient Greece."

 For most Europeans, "ancient Greece" represents a myth.
-A myth is a founding narrative, a story told to illuminate the present by the light of its origins, told to orient oneself in time and space.
-A myth contains a truth of a higher order, thus providing normative standards with formative power.23 It can unite separate individuals by way of a shared self-conception and shared knowledge into a "We": not only in jointly binding rules and values, but also in memory of a shared past.
+A myth is founding narrative, a story told to illuminate the present by the light of its origins, told to orient oneself in time and space.
+A myth contains a truth of a higher order, thus providing normative standards with formative power.20 It can unite separate individuals by way of a shared self-conception and shared knowledge into a "We": not only in jointly binding rules and values, but also in memory of a shared past.